dungviet112/llm-hallucinations-factual-qa/README.md

 ## SelfCheckGPT

-We try to use selfcheckgpt and compare to our results; a notebook is included.
-SelfcheckGPT does not perform well with our models; we hypothesize that this is because the models we use are small and the output for nonzero temperature is often subpar.
+In this repo, selfcheckgpt is the baseline and compared to proposed method; a notebook is included.
+SelfcheckGPT does not perform well as the classifier, we hypothesize that this is because the models we use are small and the output for nonzero temperature is often subpar.
-We use the **bert-score** and **n-gram** methods from the selfcheckgpt paper in **self_check_gpt.ipynb** and we report the results in the appendix **B** (additional results) of the paper.
+Selfcheckgpt uses the **bert-score** and **n-gram** methods from the its paper in **self_check_gpt.ipynb**.